-ROSCA members contributed to the GSRA and 56% contributed to the ISRA.
+Table 3 shows statistics on take-up of GSRA and ISRA, using data from the ROSCA logs and the endline.
+According to the logs, 57% of ROSCA members contributed to the GSRA and 56% contributed to the ISRA.
 This percentage is higher (70% for GSRA and 76% for ISRA) among respondents who completed the endline survey.
 We conjecture that the main reason for this is that the respondents who were present at ROSCA meetings were likely to be the more active members of the ROSCA, and were therefore somewhat more likely to use the product than the average respondent.
-This should not affect the internal validity of our results, however, since the same types of respondents should have been present in treatment and control ROSCAs.
-Of those who used the savings products, many used it quite a bit - see Fig. 2, Panel A for a CDF of total deposits into the GSRA, and Panel B for the ISRA counterpart.
+This should not affect the internal validity of our results, however, since the same types of respondents should have been present in treatment and control ROSCAs.27 Of those who used the savings products, many used it quite a bit - see Figure 2, Panel A for a CDF of total deposits into the GSRA, and Panel B for the ISRA counterpart.
 Among GSRA users, the average amount deposited was 44 kg on the logbooks (38 kg among endline respondents), equivalent to roughly 8-9% of average harvest output (480 kg - see Table 2).
-While this is a small amount in absolute terms (worth about \$14-\$17 at immediate
+While this is a small amount in absolute terms (worth about \$14-\$17 at immediate post-harvest prices), it is a sizeable percentage of harvest income (since harvested output is very low).
+As a percentage, this effect size compares favorably to other papers in the savings literature, most of which are about cash savings.
+For example, recent studies have found treatment effects for deposits of 11% of income (Dupas and

-$^{27}$ In order to allay doubts about overreporting however, we run the storage regressions using the administrative information on ROSCA storage.
+27In order to allay doubts about overreporting however, we run the storage regressions using the administrative information on ROSCA storage.
 These results are presented in Panel B of Appendix Table A4.